aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 diagnostic FITS are preserved and are never switched on automatically.
 A configuration change made while calibration was running blocks application and asks the administrator to review the change and calibrate again.

+Calibration-engine failures are translated into first-time-user guidance for the common cases: incompatible RAW data, fewer than seven matched groups, too few distinct normal references, only one exposure level, mixed cameras, overlapping normal/bad signatures, insufficient bright highlights, or final safety-check failure.
+The failure message confirms that no settings changed and whether uploads or temporary database links were removed.
+Unexpected internal details remain in the log rather than exposing paths in the browser.

 The page checks for multi-file selection, Fetch, FormData, Promises, async JavaScript, upload cancellation, and writable local browser storage before